AusDTO/gov-au-content-guide/_entries/2016-05-04-screen-readers.md

 published: true
 ---

-Screen readers are a assistive technology that helps users who are blind or visually impaired.
-The assistive technology reads what is on a screen and lets the user navigate the page.
+Screen readers are an assistive technology that helps users who are blind or visually impaired.
+The assistive technology reads what is on a screen and helps the user navigate the page.

 Clear writing gives your users a better experience when using a screen reader.

-Keep sentences short so the meaning is concise, this means the screen reader won't need to read out alot of punctuation.
-Screen readers differ in their usefulness as assistive technology and some can miss nuances in longer sentences.
+Keep sentences short so the meaning is concise.
+This means the screen reader won't need to read out a lot of punctuation.
+Not all screen readers work the same and some can miss nuances in longer sentences.

 Screen readers can index headings, links and tags to give users an overview of a web page.
 It is important to use hierarchical headings, links that are embedded in useful text and meaningful image alt text and captions.

-This approach to writing can gives all users a better experience, regardless of ability.
+This approach to writing gives all users a better experience, regardless of ability.